Your super can help fund your life after work, and you get to decide how.

 Decide what happens to your super

-- withdraw all your super.
+- take out all your super

 See retirement income sources for more details.